isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Aesthetics.md

 4. Foster appreciation of Singapore cultural heritage
 5. Strengthen understanding of own national identity and ethnic culture

-### Pedagogy Approaches

-Pedagogical approaches and strategies selected develop each pupil in the appreciation of the Arts through the structured learning of the elements of art/music by direct experiences in listening, creating and performing music or seeing, expressing and appreciating art via an age appropriate, broad based 6 year arts experience programme that uses student centric pedagogical approach in teaching and learning.&nbsp;

-These include:

-1. Kodaly
-2. Dalcroze Eurhythmics
-3. Orff Schulwerk
-4. Inquiry-based Approach involving visible Thinking (eg. See, Think, Wonder; Circle of viewpoints)

 ### Key Programmes

 The experiences extend from the school’s art and music curriculum as an exposure for all, to Anchorlites who are passionate in the arts and those in Performing and Visual Arts CCAs.